hakula139/Y86-64-Simulator/app/README.md

 # Y86-64 Simulator UI

-An interface for Y86-64 Simulator built in Javascript.
+An interface for Y86-64 Simulator written in Javascript.

 Here's a [Demo](https://sim.hakula.xyz).